Don Pendleton: Executioner series (1969–1980)

-The best-selling The Executioner book series made the men's action-adventure genre popular in the late 1960s and '70s, and Pendleton was known as "the father of action adventure," a term he coined.
-The Mack Bolan novels penned by Pendleton revolved around Bolan's one-man war against the Mafia, beginning with War Against the Mafia (1969) and ending with Satan's Sabbath (1980), after which Pendleton licensed the rights to his Executioner characters to the Harlequin publishing group.
+The best-selling Executioner series made the men's action-adventure genre popular in the late 1960s and 1970s, and Pendleton was known as "the father of action adventure", a term he coined.
+Pendleton's novels revolved around Sergeant Mack Bolan's one-man war against the Mafia, beginning with War Against the Mafia (1969) and ending with Satan's Sabbath (1980), after which Pendleton licensed the rights to his Executioner characters to the Harlequin publishing group.

-In the pulp tradition, Pendleton's Mack Bolan, a former United States Army sergeant and Vietnam War veteran called both "The Executioner" and "Sergeant Mercy," was larger than life, responsible for killing literally hundreds of mobsters over the course of his original 38 novels.
-Also in the pulp tradition, he left a trademark "calling card," in his case a marksman's medal, wherever he struck.
+In the pulp tradition, Pendleton's Mack Bolan, a former United States Army sergeant and Vietnam War veteran, was larger than life, responsible for killing hundreds of mobsters over the course of Pendleton's 38 novels.
+Like many pulp characters, Bolan left a trademark "calling card" — in his case, a marksman's medal.

 After 15 Executioner novels, Pendleton became involved in a legal battle with the publisher, Pinnacle Books, over ownership of the series.
-Pinnacle had the next entry, The Executioner #16: Sicilian Slaughter, written by William Crawford under the pseudonym "Jim Peterson."
+Pinnacle had the next entry, The Executioner #16: Sicilian Slaughter, written by William Crawford under the pseudonym "Jim Peterson".
 Pendleton ignored "Sicilian Slaughter" and wrote The Executioner #17: Jersey Guns, as a sequel to #15, Panic in Philly, under a contract with New American Library.
 The contract was ultimately voided by the terms of his settlement with Pinnacle and he returned to Pinnacle for 21 more novels.